Free Trial

 Armstrong World Industries logo with Construction background

-Deutsche Bank AG boosted its position in Armstrong World Industries, Inc. (NYSE:AWI - Free Report) by 48.8% in the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 39,402 shares of the construction company's stock after purchasing an additional 12,927 shares during the period.
+Deutsche Bank AG increased its stake in Armstrong World Industries, Inc. (NYSE:AWI - Free Report) by 48.8% in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 39,402 shares of the construction company's stock after purchasing an additional 12,927 shares during the quarter.
 Deutsche Bank AG owned 0.09% of Armstrong World Industries worth $5,569,000 at the end of the most recent quarter.

-Armstrong World Industries (NYSE:AWI - Get Free Report) last announced its quarterly earnings results on Tuesday, April 29th.
-The construction company reported $1.66 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.55 by $0.11.
-The business had revenue of $382.70 million for the quarter, compared to analyst estimates of $370.71 million.
-Armstrong World Industries had a return on equity of 40.67% and a net margin of 17.95%.
-The company's quarterly revenue was up 17.3% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.38 earnings per share.
-As a group, sell-side analysts expect that Armstrong World Industries, Inc. will post 6.18 earnings per share for the current year.
+Armstrong World Industries (NYSE:AWI - Get Free Report) last posted its quarterly earnings results on Tuesday, April 29th.
+The construction company reported $1.66 EPS for the quarter, beating the consensus estimate of $1.55 by $0.11.
+Armstrong World Industries had a net margin of 17.95% and a return on equity of 40.67%.
+The firm had revenue of $382.70 million for the quarter, compared to analyst estimates of $370.71 million.
+During the same quarter last year, the firm posted $1.38 earnings per share.
+Armstrong World Industries's revenue for the quarter was up 17.3% compared to the same quarter last year.
+Research analysts expect that Armstrong World Industries, Inc. will post 6.18 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, May 22nd.
-Shareholders of record on Thursday, May 8th will be issued a $0.308 dividend.
-The ex-dividend date is Thursday, May 8th.
-This represents a $1.23 annualized dividend and a yield of 0.79%.
-Armstrong World Industries's payout ratio is currently 19.68%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, May 22nd.
+Investors of record on Thursday, May 8th were issued a $0.308 dividend.
+The ex-dividend date of this dividend was Thursday, May 8th.
+This represents a $1.23 annualized dividend and a yield of 0.80%.
+Armstrong World Industries's payout ratio is 19.68%.

 (Free Report)